Recording Asteroid Occultations

 [ Back to HOME ]

 Monitoring / recording asteroid occultations of stars is highly valued among planetary observers / scientists.
-It provides precise position and size measurements of small objects with two time measurements, beginning and duration.
+It provides precise position and size measurements of small objects with two time measurements: the start and end time of the event.

-The occultation of a brighter star by a fainter asteroid will cause the star to vanish for a short while and can be recorded.
+Occultation of a brighter star by a fainter asteroid will cause the star to vanish for a short while, and can be recorded.

 Video Recordings,